P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Pixelmon - If at any point your playing and your battle refuses to end simply do "/endbattle" as a command.

+* Server Information - Twitch seems to randomly fail at uploading my server.dat so here is the exact information.

+Pixelmon Evolved
+73.185.156.214:25550

+* Twitch Issues - Twitch Launcher is for some reason exporting my pack with forestry even though it is not intended to be in my pack.
+Also some users have reported server information issues.
+If you suddenly get forestry when you download it please delete it.

 # Features